Hafiz Ahmad Jaunpuri

-Ḥāfiẓ Aḥmad Jaunpūrī (1834 – 26 January 1899) was an Indian Muslim scholar, religious preacher and social worker.
+Ḥāfiẓ Aḥmad Jaunpūrī (1834 – 26 January 1899) was a Bengali Muslim scholar, religious preacher and social worker.
 As the son and successor of Karamat Ali Jaunpuri, he led the Taiyuni reformist movement in Bengal.

 Early life and family

 Ahmad Jaunpuri was born in 1834, in the city of Calcutta, Bengal Presidency, to an Indian Muslim family that traced their ancestry to the Arab tribe of Quraysh.
 He was the 36th direct descendant of Abu Bakr, the first Rashidun caliph.
 His father, Karamat Ali Jaunpuri, migrated from Jaunpur in North India with the intention of reforming the Muslims of Bengal.
 Ahmad Jaunpuri's paternal grandfather, Abu Ibrahim Shaykh Muhammad Imam Bakhsh was a student of Shah Abdul Aziz, and his great-grandfather Jarullah was also a shaykh.

 Ahmad Jaunpuri completed his memorisation of the Qur'an at an early age, which led to him earning the title of Hafiz.
 He proceeded to gained more knowledge in Islamic studies in Lucknow and Jaunpur.
 Many of his family members were also Islamic scholars, for example, his youngest brother Abdul Awwal Jaunpuri.